alexandersundstrom/fruktkorg-app/README.md

 * Install NPM
 * Run `npm install` under the web module

 This will install [Prettier](https://prettier.io/).
-It's used for formatting js and scss files.
+It's used for formatting js, jsx and scss files.
 Many IDEs, like IntelliJ also has a plugin that can be used for formatting together with *Prettier*.

 There is also a `post-commit` and `pre-commit` hook added.
 Install those and *Prettier* will executed when commiting.

 Npm also installs [JSDoc 3](https://www.npmjs.com/package/jsdoc).
-This created html views for javascript documentation.
+This creats html views for javascript documentation.
 The output folder is `web/out`.
 It's created once you run `npm run dev` or `npm run jsdoc`.

 ### Run